dogadogan/InfraredTags/README.md

 ### Reading QR codes
    - Navigate to qr_demo > qr_demo.py
    - Open the file in an editor
-   - Navigate to line 22 and confirm that CAMERA_STREAM is 1, indicating the usb camera
+   - Navigate to line 22 and confirm that CAMERA_STREAM is the same as the IR webcam ID
+     - <i>CAMERA_STREAM = 1 works, depending on the computer.
+On some computers it can be 0 or 2 etc. based on if there is one or more internal webcams. </i>
    - You should see a window popup in your screen if everything went alright
    - There should also be a terminal outputting data on whether a code was detected or not

 ### Reading ArUco markers
    - Navigate to aruco_demo > aruco_demo.py
    - Open the file in an editor
-   - Navigate to line 20 and confirm that CAMERA_STREAM is 1, indicating the usb camera
+   - Navigate to line 20 and confirm that CAMERA_STREAM is the same as the IR webcam ID
+     - <i>CAMERA_STREAM = 1 works, depending on the computer.
+On some computers it can be 0 or 2 etc. based on if there is one or more internal webcams. </i>
    - You should see a window popup in your screen if everything went alright
    - There should also be a terminal outputting data on whether a code was detected or not

 ### Calibrating the image transforms for ArUco markers
 You should only do this if you want to change the parameters for the ArUco detection
    - Navigate to infrared_python_api and open irtags_calib.py
-   - Navigate to line 17 and confirm VIDEO_STREAM is 1 for the USB IR camera
+   - Navigate to line 17 and confirm that VIDEO_STREAM is the same as the IR webcam ID
+     - <i>VIDEO_STREAM = 1 works, depending on the computer.
+On some computers it can be 0 or 2 etc. based on if there is one or more internal webcams. </i>
    - A window with a panel should open on the right play around with the values until a code is detected
    - Take note of these values, these values can be used to change the parameters for the image transforms